-Women’s Action for Development (WAD) is a Namibian-based non-profitmaking, non-partisan NGO and has been operational in Namibia since 1994.
-It is a Self-Help Organisation which follows a two-pronged program, namely the socio-economic and socio-political empowerment of rural women and men.
+Women’s Action for Development (WAD) is a Namibian-based non-profitmaking, non-partisan NGO which has been operational in Namibia since 1994.
+WAD follows a two-pronged program, namely the socio-economic and socio-political empowerment of rural women and men.

-The organisation which has mainly been sponsored by the Konrad-Adenauer-Stiftung since its establishment 18 years back is operational in all 13 regions of the country.
-Other key donors that are presently working with WAD on the empowerment of rural communities include the European Union; the Spanish Government, the American Ambassador’s Self-Help Program; as well as the organization’s Black Economic Empowerment partners, Old Mutual Namibia; Nedbank Namibia; Mutual and Federal Namibia; and Bidvest Namibia.
+The organisation is mainly sponsored by the Konrad-Adenauer-Stiftung since its establishment and is operational in all 14 regions of the country.
+Other key donors that are presently working with WAD on the empowerment of communities include the European Union; the Swedish Development Agency through Wise Economy Global Association; United Nations Democracy Fund; The Roger Federer Foundation as well as the organization’s Black Economic Empowerment partners, Old Mutual Namibia; Nedbank Namibia; Old Mutual Short-Term Insurance Company ; and Bidvest Namibia.

-WAD is also attracting a strong component of unemployed young men to its programs.
-It presently has a membership of close to 50 000 women and men.
-However, thousands of other Namibians are being positively motivated and sensitized regarding the importance of self-employment as the answer to unemployment, through the organization’s well attended Field Days and graduation ceremonies, publications, educative programs and pronouncements through the media.
+WAD attracts a strong component of unemployed young men and women to its programs through which thousands of other Namibians are empowered and positively motivated and sensitized regarding the importance of self-employment as the answer to unemployment, through the organization’s well attended events, publications and educative programs.

 A particular strength of WAD is that it attracts all community members across party-political, cultural and spiritual barriers because of its non-partisan disposition.
 The organization believes that people need to be united to fight poverty – which is one of the most profound social problems in the Namibian society.
-Although the national unemployment figure is rated at 51,2%, according to researchers, the unemployment rate among women is 60% and among the youth, a staggering 70%!
+WAD strives to complement the Namibian government’s efforts in combating poverty and unemployment as well as to uphold its lofty principles of good governance and the rule of law.